SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Feel free to reuse these motions or compile new ones.

 I had prioritized parenting, education, and romance motions, but feedback showed that people soon got bored of these motions and wanted different ones.
-- There are also oddballs who want finance and IR motions,
+- There are also oddballs who want finance and IR motions, and these people usually get sidelined in the interest of keeping the motions debatable for everyone.
+But you can consider occasionally catering to these people (I should have).

 ## Motion list